All About CrossWalk

 Q: How does CrossWalk Center address the barriers to a successful re-entry?

-A: CrossWalk Center Partner Mentors and CWC Life Coaches, and Advocates first and foremost get to know the individual well, working closely with them in order to help the returning citizen select the best community and church to come home to.
-For the CrossWalk Center re-entry model to succeed in an individual’s life, the step to connect to the community and a church family is essential.
+A: CrossWalk Center Partner Coaches first and foremost get to know the individual well, working closely with them in order to help the returning citizen develop a Realistic Re-entry Care Plan.

-Secondly, before the offender walks through the prison gates for the last time, the CrossWalk Center team with our Partner services and ministries collaborates to implement the re-entry case plan developed with each individual while still inside.
+Secondly, before the offender walks through the prison gates for the last time, the CrossWalk Center team with our Partner services and ministries collaborates to implement the Realistic Re-entry Care Plan developed with each individual while still inside.
 The re-entry plan may include but is not limited to, the following practical needs: Identification, Clothing and Food, Transportation, Housing, Health/Medicine, Job Skills Training or Formal Education, Job Readiness, Employment Assistance, Parole Stipulations and Requirements, Counseling and Therapy.

 Q: How is CrossWalk Center funded?

-A: CrossWalk Center re-entry services and ministry are provided to clients FREE of charge.
-Financial support of the CrossWalk Center, a 501c3 non-profit, is funded 100% by charitable donations and grants.
+A: Financial support for CrossWalk Center, a 501c3 non-profit, is funded 100% by charitable donations and grants.

 Q: What are the potential savings for taxpayers?